OpenGeoMetadata/opengeometadata.github.io/docs/about-our-schema/references.md

 ---
 layout: default
-title: External References
+title: References
-parent: About Our Schemas
+parent: About Our Schema
 nav_order: 4
 ---

-# External References
+# References
 {: .no_toc }

-Subtitle
+Explaining the "References" field and how it works
 {: .fs-6 .fw-300 }

 ---